isaaciseiler-beep/artificial-societies-isaac-seiler/persona_trials/trial_001_general_electorate/results/polling_validation_comparison.md

 # Polling Validation Comparison

-Polling is not used in persona answers.
-It is only used here as a validation check.
+Polling is not used to inform persona answers.
+It exists here only for context.

 | Matchup | Persona result | RCP average | Detroit Chamber | Read |
 | --- | ---: | ---: | ---: | --- |